Umuzi-org/ACN-syllabus/content/projects/tdd/password-checker/part1/_index.md

 ### Javascript

-Please test your code using jasmine.
+Please note that this is a unit testing project.
+Make sure you demonstrate solid understandings of unit testing and test your code using the required framework.

 Your directory structure should look like this.